What Can You Do to Support POC in Media? Start Here

 Get Involved: Sign up for The Creative Collective NYC newsletter mailing list here!

-OTHER MEDIA & ENTERTAINMENT
+OTHER / ALL MEDIA & ENTERTAINMENT

 “Sisters In Media (SM) is an organization for minority women in the media profession.
 The purpose of Sisters In Media is to increase the presence of women of color in entertainment while making valuable contributions to the industry and society at large.
 The organization is committed to the belief that diverse women should be presented with more industry connections and offered more opportunities to develop a career in media.”